My notes from MBSR

 Modern neuroscience has discovered a fundamental truth: Neurons that fire together, wire together.
 When we rehearse a looping set of thoughts and emotions, we create deeply grooved patterns of emotional reactivity.
 This means that the more you think and rethink about certain experiences, the stronger the memory and the more easily activated the related feelings become.

 Researcher Benjamin Libet discovered that the part of the brain responsible for movement activates a quarter-second before we become aware of our intention to move.
-There is then another quartersecond before the movement begins.
+There is then another quarter-second before the movement begins.
 What does this mean?
 First, it casts an interesting light on what we call “free will”—before we make a conscious decision, our brain has already set the gears in motion!
 But secondly, it offers us an opportunity.
 Say you’ve been obsessing about having a cigarette.
 During the space between impulse (“I need to smoke a cigarette”) and action (reaching for the pack), there is room for choice.
-Author Tara Bennett Goleman named this space “the magic quartersecond.”
+Author Tara Bennett Goleman named this space “the magic quarter-second.”
 Mindfulness enables us to take advantage of it.

 Leaves Falling Gently by Susan Bauer‑Wu is a concise, compassionate toolkit that guides readers to live fully despite serious illness.
 Its threefold focus—mindfulness, compassion, and connection—is delivered through gentle practices, scientific grounding, and reflective storytelling.
-It speaks not only to patients but also caregivers and anyone facing life’s inevitable fragility, helping them navigate with presence, kindness, and resilience.
+It speaks not only to patients but also to caregivers and anyone facing life’s inevitable fragility, helping them navigate with presence, kindness, and resilience.

-We have brain and body (gut - the butterflies in the stomach).
-The vagus nerve acts as a two-way conduit: it relays gut sensations up to the brain and brain commands down to organs.
-This has role in modulating fear memory suggests new therapeutic potential for PTSD by combining VNS with exposure therapy to improve fear extinction.
+We have a brain and body (gut - the butterflies in the stomach).
+The vagus nerve acts as a two-way conduit: it relays gut sensations up to the brain and brain commands down to the organs.
+This has a role in modulating fear memory suggests new therapeutic potential for PTSD by combining VNS with exposure therapy to improve fear extinction.

 Stress isn’t inherently evil—it’s our adaptive system—but problems occur when it’s chronic and uncontrollable, overwhelming the body’s ability to reset.
 This leads to wear on the brain and body.
 Breaking the cycle requires both external support (social, political, economic) and internal tools (coping strategies, mindset, resilience).
-Effective stress control hinges on support systems, sense of control, and positive emotional buffers.
+Effective stress control hinges on support systems, a sense of control, and positive emotional buffers.

 Recognize what is going on;